Assistant Professor in Quantitative and Computational Psychology

-The Department of Psychology of Boston College invites applications for a tenure-track position as Assistant Professor in Social Psychology to begin July 1, 2018.
+The Department of Psychology of Boston College invites applications for a tenure-track position as Assistant Professor in Quantitative and Computational Psychology to begin prior to the fall 2020 semester.
 For an outstanding candidate, appointment at the Associate or Full Professor level is possible.
-Areas of interest include but are not limited to social neuroscience, social cognition, computational modeling, and cultural psychology.
-Applicants will be evaluated on their potential to establish a prominent, externally funded research program and to excel in teaching at both the graduate and undergraduate levels.
-Applicants should apply at http://apply.interfolio.com/44047 and provide PDFs of a cover letter, CV, research statement, and teaching statement outlining teaching experience and philosophy.
+Applicants will be evaluated on their potential to establish a prominent research program and to excel in teaching at both the graduate and undergraduate levels.
+The ideal candidate will be able to provide first-rate instruction to our students in advanced quantitative/computational methods while developing a research program that provides a natural bridge to areas of interest and expertise already represented on our faculty.
+Applicants should apply at http://apply.interfolio.com/65381 and provide PDFs of a cover letter, CV, research statement, and teaching statement outlining teaching experience and philosophy.
 Applicants should also arrange to have three letters of reference submitted directly by their letter writers, using the "request recommendations" link on Interfolio.
 These letter writers should be named in the cover letter.
-All materials must be submitted on or before October 1, 2017 for full consideration.
+All materials must be submitted on or before October 1, 2019 for full consideration.
 Review of applications will continue until the position is filled.
-For inquiries about the position please contact Liane Young (firstname.lastname@example.org).
+For inquiries about the position, please contact Ehri Ryu (firstname.lastname@example.org).
 For assistance with submitting your application please email email@example.com.

 Boston College is a coeducational university with an enrollment of 8,900 undergraduate and 4,600 graduate students representing every state and more than 95 countries.
 It is a leader among the 28 Jesuit colleges and universities in the nation.
 Founded in 1863, Boston College is now the fourth largest private university in New England and among the largest Catholic universities in the U.S. The University's 116-acre campus is located in an open suburban setting six miles from downtown Boston, with direct access to the city via trolley.
 Boston College consists of 11 schools, colleges, and institutes.